 Public blockchains allow communities worldwide to exchange information openly and securely.
 However, an obvious disadvantage of this type of blockchain is that it can be compromised if the rules around it are not executed strictly.
 Moreover, the rules decided and applied initially have very little scope of modification in the later stages.

 A blockchain network can be either permission-based or permissionless.
 Permissionless networks are open to any participants, and transactions are verified against the pre-existing rules of the network.
 Any participant can view transactions on the ledger, even if participants are anonymous.
 Bitcoin is the most familiar example of a blockchain network that is permissionless and public.

-Private Blockchain – Contrary to the public blockchain, private blockchains are the ones which are shared only among the trusted participants.
+Private Blockchain – Contrary to the public blockchain, private blockchains are the ones that are shared only among the trusted participants.
 The overall control of the network is in the hands of the owners.
-Moreover, the rules of a private blockchain can be changed according to different levels of permissions, exposure, number of members, authorization etc.
+Moreover, the rules of a private blockchain can be changed according to different levels of permissions, exposure, number of members, authorization, etc.

 Private blockchains can run independently or can be integrated with other blockchains too.
 These are usually used by enterprises and organizations.
 Therefore, the level of trust required amongst the participants is higher in private blockchains.

 Permissioned networks, on the other hand, are usually private and are limited to participants within a given business network.
 On permission-based blockchains, participants are allowed to view only the transactions relevant to them.
 Hyperledger is a collaborative effort, hosted by the Linux Foundation, to support the development of permission-based blockchains for business.